libgdx/gdx-liftoff/README.md

  - Click Generate, and let the magic happen.

-After that you can open the project in the path you specified, or open it more quickly in IDEA if it's installed how Liftoff can see it (using [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/), most likely, though a manually installed IDEA can also be used).
+After that you can open the project in the path you specified, or open it more quickly in IDEA if it's installed how Liftoff can see it (using [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/), ideally, though a manually installed IDEA can sometimes work).

 If you want to use Kotlin, a Kotlin template is recommended (such as `Kotlin Logo`); these mention that they use "Kotlin launchers" in their descriptions.
 The KTX libraries are all available as third-party extensions; these aren't required